MicrosoftDocs/azure-dev-docs/articles/python/tutorial-deploy-python-web-app-azure-container-apps-03.md

 ### OAuth authorized apps

 When you set up continuous deployment, you authorize Azure Container Apps as an authorized OAuth App for your GitHub account.
-Container Apps uses the authorized access to create a GitHub Actions YML file in *.github/workflows/\<workflow-name>.yml* when you set up continuous deployment.
+Container Apps uses the authorized access to create a GitHub Actions YML file in *.github/workflows/\<workflow-name>.yml*.
 You can see your authorized apps and revoke permissions under **Integrations**/**Applications** of your account.

 :::image type="content" source="media/tutorial-container-apps/github-authorized-oauth-apps.png" alt-text="Screenshot showing how to see the authorized apps for a user in GitHub." lightbox="media/tutorial-container-apps/github-authorized-oauth-apps.png":::